Emmanuel Rivera Player Props: Diamondbacks vs. Dodgers

-On Tuesday, Emmanuel Rivera (batting .161 in his past 10 games) and the Arizona Diamondbacks play the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
-First pitch is at 9:40 PM ET.
+Emmanuel Rivera -- .129 average over his past 10 games -- will be in action for the Arizona Diamondbacks versus the Los Angeles Dodgers, with Bobby Miller on the hill, on August 9 at 9:40 PM ET.

-He had a hitless performance in his previous game (0-for-5) against the Twins.
+He had a hitless showing in his most recent game (0-for-2) against the Dodgers.

 Emmanuel Rivera Game Info & Props vs. the Dodgers